Wotcnt/Polyrifringence-Engine/README.md

 📥 **Access:**
 [**👉 Launch the Polyrifringence Engine Expert GPT**](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)

-This repository is accompanied by an interactive knowledge base through a GPT using a Custom Instruction Set, utilising the full documentation of this repo, including this readme - ready to answer queries, explain physics, or and guide the user through the repo, able to explain whats what in beginner form through to advanced - complex based on user preference, just ask.
+This repository is accompanied by an interactive knowledge base through a GPT using a Custom Instruction Set, utilizing the full documentation of this repo, including this readme - ready to answer queries, explain physics, or and guide the user through the repo, able to explain what's what in beginner form through to advanced - complex based on user preference, just ask.

 It runs entirely through ChatGPT in APP or Web-browser, referencing the same physics, mathematics, and benchmark data documented in this repository.